 - Second Year:

-- Take the written general exam at the end of the second year
+- Take the second year review at the end of the second year

 - Between years 2 and 4, all students must take MCB 5893 (Special Topics in Cellular & Molecular Biology)